 Through our role in operating Cybertip.ca – Canada’s tipline for reporting the online sexual exploitation of children, the Canadian Centre has witnessed the proliferation of child sexual abuse material online.
-Our new study, Child Sexual Abuse Images on the Internet: A Cybertip.ca Analysis, reinforces concerns about the scope and severity of child sexual abuse imagery.
+Our 2016 study, Child Sexual Abuse Images on the Internet: A Cybertip.ca Analysis, reinforces concerns about the scope and severity of child sexual abuse imagery.
 It highlights the need for additional solutions, including identifying more victims and ensuring those who are identified receive the specialized supports they require.

 We are now starting to see the first generation of victims of child sexual abuse imagery whose abuse has been recorded and/or distributed online reach adulthood.
 To better understand the impacts of this crime, and to determine what policy, legislative and therapeutic changes are required to respond to the needs of these victims, we are conducting a survey of these victims.

 A working group of international experts, co-chaired by the Canadian Centre and the National Centre for Missing and Exploited Children, has been set up to contribute knowledge and feedback into the development of the survey questions and design, as well as to collaborate on recommendations based on the survey results.